cecuesta/selective-reprocessing/README.md

  - to configure a clustered enviroment execute: **configure-cluster.sh**

 ## Java projects building
- 3 java projects are built locally, many dependencies had to be downloaded
+ 3 java projects are built locally, many dependencies had to be downloaded.
+ This java built is included in the installation process.

  - storm code to process data
  - flume pluging to process files and to insert into mysql